fury-gl/fury/docs/source/fury-pybullet.rst

                            basePosition=[2, 0, 1.5],
                            baseOrientation=[ 0, 0, 0, 1 ])

-*Note: Centers for the actor must be set to (0, 0, 0) or else the simulation will be offset by that particular value.*
+.. warning:: Centers for the actor must be set to ``(0, 0, 0)`` or else the simulation will be offset by that particular value.

 .. _change_dynamics: